Getting started with Tehama Administration

 - Operating System

-- Click on the NEXT: ASSIGN MEMBER(S) AND REVIEW button.
-The ASSIGN MEMBER(S) dialog will appear.
+- Click on the CREATE DESKTOPS FOR MEMBERS button.
+The CREATE DESKTOP(S) dialog will appear.
 (Click on the arrow to the left of the dialog title to return to the previous dialog.)

-- Click on the Users field to open the list of Room members that you can assign to this Desktop template.
+- Click on the Users field to open the list of Enclave members that you can assign to this Desktop template.

-- Select the name(s) of the Room members that you wish to assign to this Desktop template.
-(There must be at least one name specified.
+- Select the name(s) of the Enclave members that you wish to assign to this Desktop template.
+A separate Desktop instance will be created for each user.
+(Tehama can create up to five Desktop instances at one time.
+You can edit the Desktop template after creation in order to add more.
+There must be at least one name specified.
 At this time, a template cannot be created without at least one Room member assigned to it.)
-A separate Desktop instance will be created for each user.

-- Click NEXT: REVIEW.
+- Click REVIEW.
 The REVIEW dialog will appear.

 - Enter the requested information: